Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Darboux covariance and canonical transformations

 The third line in Eq.~\eqref{constraints-ABC-mix} becomes

 The only difference with Eq.~\eqref{V-diagonal} is the contribution from $B$ and the multiplicative factor $\mathcal{B}$, which are here set equal to one.

 The relation among the potentials, together with the Riccati equation for $w$ and the transformation between the configuration variables, i.e. Eqs.~\eqref{GDT-q} and~\eqref{GDT-v}, were named ``generalized Darboux transformations'' in Ref.~\cite{Glampedakis:2017rar}.
 The above analysis provides their interpretation as canonical transformations connecting diagonal Hamiltonians (with momenta equal to the derivative of the configuration variables in the direction of evolution).
 The reason for this name is their appearance at the beginning of the original work of Darboux~\cite{1999physics...8003D}.
-These type of transformations can be useful in some cases.
+These types of transformations can be useful in some cases.
 For example, when studying perturbations of Kerr spacetime they are used to transform long range potentials into short range ones~\cite{Chandrasekhar:1976zz, Sasaki:1981kj}.
-They also allow to obtain raising and lowering operators for spin-weighted spheroidal harmonics~\cite{Shah:2015sva}.
+They also allow one to obtain raising and lowering operators for spin-weighted spheroidal harmonics~\cite{Shah:2015sva}.
 However, if one wants to preserve a local physical formalism, in general they are just formal transformations, essentially identifiable as the most general transformations that map, with first order differential operators, the second order equation~\eqref{V-diagonal} into another one of the same kind.
-Indeed, as noted in Ref.~\cite{Yurov:2018ynn}, these generalized DTs do not generically provide transformations between isospectral potentials even in Schwarzschild, a fact that indicates again their formal character for our purposes.
+Indeed, as noted in Ref.~\cite{Yurov:2018ynn}, these generalized DTs do not generically provide transformations between isospectral potentials even in Schwarzschild spacetime, a fact that indicates again their formal character for our purposes.
 As stressed in Ref.~\cite{Yurov:2018ynn}, the isospectral property is guaranteed in a Schwarzschild background only by a subclass of transformations: the DTs~\eqref{DT} described in Sec.~\ref{Ss:Darboux-covariance}, which are recovered by isolating the dependence on the squared Fourier frequency in the potentials, i.e. $V=V_0 -\omega^2$ and $v=v_0 -\omega^2$, and canceling the corresponding frequency term in Eq.~\eqref{GDT-v} by a suitable functional dependence on it of $\beta=\mathrm{const}$.
+If this dependence is not eliminated in the Riccati equation, the solution, and consequently the potentials, may depend on this frequency in a nontrivial way.
+In fact, it is straightforward to see from Eq. \eqref{GDT-v} that, if $\beta^{-2}-\omega^2$ is frequency dependent, the solution $w$ to the Riccati equation would also depend on the frequency, and hence (generically) all the coefficients of the canonical transformation \eqref{GDT-q}.